ordinals/ord/docs/src/guides/explorer.md

 ================

 The `ord` binary includes a block explorer.
-We host an instance of the block explorer on mainnet at [ordinals.com](https://ordinals.com), and on signet at [signet.ordinals.com](https://signet.ordinals.com).
+We host an instance of the block explorer on mainnet at [ordinals.com](https://ordinals.com), on signet at [signet.ordinals.com](https://signet.ordinals.com) and on testnet at [testnet.ordinals.com](https://testnet.ordinals.com).
 As of version 0.16.0 the wallet needs `ord server` to run in the background.
 This is analogue to how `bitcoind` and `bitcoin-cli` work.